shadergz/boot-hello/README.md

 ```

-> On the priviledge mode the VGA buffer control is availabe to us and we can't access any BIOS service routines
+> In privilege mode, the VGA buffer control is available to us, and we can't access any BIOS service routines

-The write function operation act directly into the VGA buffer:
+The write function operation acts directly on the VGA buffer:

 ```as
 write: